Stage 3 SIA (Advanced) Pain Medicine Training

 It is also advisable to contact your Faculty Tutor (Pain) prior to starting as this will enable you to have a better knowledge of what resources are available to you and start to timetable these into your year to ‘hit the ground running’.

-• Set up and familiarise yourself with the faculty of pain logbook.
+Set up and familiarise yourself with the Faculty of Pain Medicine logbook.

 During the departmental induction ensure you familiarise yourself with the location of outpatient clinics, examination rooms, theatres and associated departments (palliative care, paediatrics etc.).